top of page

 & Support

-In preparation for a first-hand experience of the world of work, we use a partnership approach with learners, their families and employers.
-We embed a supported employment model, using a person-centred approach to explore aspirations, empowering learners to use their strengths, participate in decision-making, contribute to goal-setting and action planning, as well as identify any challenges or barriers.
-We support both the learner and the employer in what they want and need to tailor roles and develop on-the-job skills through relationship building.
+A first-hand experience of the world of work, through a partnership with learners, their families and employers.
+We embed a supported employment model and use a person-centred approach to explore aspirations.
+We empower learners to identify their strengths, participate in decision-making and contribute to goal-setting and action planning.
+We support both the learner and the employer in what they want and need to tailor roles and develop on-the-job skills.

-Topics include job matching, transition preparation, developing independence and instruction in self-advocacy for developing essential skills for their futures.
+Topics include job matching, transition preparation, developing independence and instruction in self-advocacy for building essential skills for their futures.

 pexels-shkrabaanthony-5306432.jpg